googleforgames/quilkin/agones/README.md

 ### Build, Push and Test in one Go 💪

-The [`build/Makefile`](../build/Makefile) provides a targets that can be executed to build a development image, push it a appropriate location, and run the set of Agones integration tests, depending on where you Kubernetes cluster is set up.
+The [`build/Makefile`](../build/Makefile) provides a targets that can be executed to build a development image, push it an appropriate location, and run the set of Agones integration tests, depending on where you Kubernetes cluster is set up.

 #### Minikube